 In addition, one way you can take advantage of opportunities for word-of-mouth marketing is through offering an improved level of customer service in person or over phone/email; this will often lead to referrals from satisfied customers who are happy with how they were treated (even if their child was not enrolled).

-It also helps when hiring new staff members who exemplify the qualities outlined above – someone with good people skills will do well here!
+It also helps when hiring a new childcare team who exemplify the qualities outlined above – someone with good people skills will do well here!
 This may allow for a more effective training experience as well.

 Just as important, if not more important for the development of the child is the environment in which he spends his time.
 By providing an environment where children feel comfortable, cared for and challenged, you ensure they stay in your daycare.